biosustain/co/docs/index.rst

 Welcome to colib's documentation!
 =================================

 ``colib`` is a library for altering DNA sequence records in BioPython.
-Using mutations, the library lets you create ne sequence records and lift over features from one sequence to another.
+Using mutations, the library lets you create new sequence records and lift over features from one sequence to another.

-The primary classes of importance in ``colib`` are :class:`Component`, :class:`mutations.Mutation` and :class:`HaploidOrganism`.
+The primary classes of importance in ``colib`` are :class:`Component`, :class:`Feature`, :class:`mutation.Mutation` and :class:`organism.HaploidOrganism`.
 These can encode lineages of annotated DNA components and strains.

 Contents:
 ---------